This language lesson is designed for 6 to 12-year-old children to guide them on how to write English alphabets x and z in cursive.

-How to write letters x and z in cursive?
+How to Write the Letters x and z in Cursive?

-This video guides us through writing lower case alphabets (letters) in cursive.
-Lower case letters are also known as close letters.
-Writing lower case letters starts by leaving a small gap.
+This video guides us through writing lowercase alphabets (letters) in cursive.
+Lowercase letters are also known as close letters.
+Writing the lowercase letters starts by leaving a small gap.

 The best way to begin writing letters x and z in cursive is to trace them on sandpaper and then write them on paper.
 In this video lesson, we will learn to write cursive x and cursive z belonging to the bump family.
 Bump letters are lowercase cursive letters that start from the baseline with a low curve on a 45-degree angle that peaks with a curved “bump” at the middle line.
 Letters x and z are introduced as Xavier and Zelma.